dmytro-ulianov/tsr/README.md

 **`combine`**

 You don't have to understand FP concepts like applicative to use multiple resources, instead you can use a simple function that merges resources in a predictive way.
-If all passed resource are Success then result is Success that holds a tuple with all values, otherwise result is a fallback to first resource that is not Success.
+If all passed resources are Success then result is Success that holds a tuple with all values, otherwise result is a fallback to first resource that is not Success.

 ```ts
 import { of, combine, map, tap } from '@throned/tsr'